TV can be a lifeline for older people.

 "It's the most vulnerable people in our society who'll suffer," said Caroline Abrahams, Charity Director at Age UK.
 "Despite recent progress, there are still significant numbers of older people living on very low incomes who would genuinely struggle to pay the licence fee if required to do so."

-New analysis shows that more than 50,000 UK pensioners could be pushed below the poverty line if the BBC goes ahead with proposals to scrap the free TV licence for the over 75s.[i]
+More than 50,000 UK pensioners could be pushed below the poverty line if the BBC goes ahead with proposals to scrap the free TV licence for the over 75s.[i]

 Added to this, half of over 75s are living with a disability.
 Many of them rely on their TV for companionship and entertainment.
 And for those who don't have the internet – a considerable proportion of the oldest in our society – TV enables them stay up to date with what's happening in the world.